 Our Programs and Priorities

-Hemangiosarcoma (HSA) is an aggressive cancer in dogs and carries a poor prognosis.
-There are limited therapeutic options for the treatment of HSA, with none currently providing a significant opportunity for long-term survival.
-Inclusive of the common ER presentation, surgery, diagnostics/staging, and chemotherapy, HSA impacts numerous specialty services throughout a hospital and accordingly the unmet needs are recognized by all parts of the profession.
+Hemangiosarcoma (HSA) is an aggressive cancer in dogs that carries a poor prognosis.
+There are limited therapeutic options for HSA treatment, with none currently providing a significant opportunity for long-term survival.
+Since HSA cases commonly involve emergency, surgery, internal medicine, and chemotherapy services, numerous specialty services throughout a hospital are impacted.
+This means that the unmet needs are recognized by all parts of the profession.

-Through our previous work in hemangiosarcoma (Canine Hemangiosarcoma Molecular Profiling study) we now have new knowledge in HSA that allows truly innovative trials investigating its diagnosis, prognosis, and treatment.
+Through our previous HSA work, Canine Hemangiosarcoma Molecular Profiling study, we now have new knowledge that allows truly innovative trials investigating HSA diagnosis, prognosis, and treatment.
 The collective data obtained from these planned studies will provide significant translational benefit for humans affected with a similar cancer, angiosarcoma.

 Current and Upcoming Studies in the Hemangiosarcoma Program

-- Ethos Precision Medicine Umbrella Study for Hemangiosarcoma (ePUSH)
+- Ethos Precision Medicine Umbrella Study for Hemangiosarcoma (ETHOS-PUSH)

 - Rapamycin for the Treatment of Hemangiosarcoma in Dogs